tw599/nextflow-tracer/README.md

 ---

-This README provides a comprehensive guide for users to understand and execute the workflow.
+This README provides a comprehensive guide for users to understand and execute a nextflow RNA-Seq workflow with Tracer enabled tracking.
 Adjust the repository URL, license details, and acknowledgments as per your specific project details.